• Skip to main content

 Some countries have scheduled power outages.
 As a remote worker, you can’t afford to lose work due to unstable power infrastructures.
 Countries like India, the Philippines, and South Africa regularly experience power outages, which means that you may not have electricity at crucial times for your work.

-We recommend choosing a country with excellent power infrastructure, so you’re never left without power.
+We recommend choosing a country with excellent power infrastructure so you’re never left without power.

 Time Zones

 Does your time zone sync with your clients or remote employees?
 Ideally, you want to choose a country that’s not too far ahead or behind you in time zones.
-If you don’t want to wake up at 3 am to start your work day, choose a country with complementary timezones.
+If you don’t want to wake up at 3 am to start your work day, choose a country with complementary time zones.

-On the other hand, if you like working early in the morning there is a different option.
+On the other hand, if you like working early in the morning, there is a different option.
 Select a country that has a time zone a few hours ahead of your clients or office.
 And the reverse applies to night owls.

 Affordability of Accommodation and cost of living

 Finding the right accommodation is not easy, especially when you have to find one that is affordable and close to your university to avoid a lot of traveling every day for your classes, and finding it in a decent area might be difficult.
 These are just some of the things you must keep in mind while looking for a home in a foreign country.
 Living away from your home can be very intimidating, making you want to find a decent one.
-You can find plenty of accommodation services available online and elsewhere that will help you find appropriate accommodation.
+You can find many accommodation services available online and elsewhere to help you find appropriate accommodation.
 Amber is one such company that helps students find accommodation in their destined countries, making international accommodation simple and homely.

 Want a pay rise?
-Then get your paycheck in a country with a lower cost of living.
+Then, get your paycheck in a country with a lower cost of living.
 On the flip side, if you move to a country with higher costs, it is an effective pay cut.

 Check out our article on the cheapest countries to live in the world for some Expat favorites.